 When receiving a quote, discuss if the quote includes materials or what materials you still need to purchase.
 If you looking for ways to save money and the quote includes materials, ask if it will be cheaper for you to source them yourself to avoid any mark-up for collection costs from the painter and decorator, although they may get better trade discounts on materials (such as paints, solvents, rollers…) than you can.

-Ask for references from previous clients and follow up seeing how happy they were using the tradesperson, and would they recommend them to you.
-Also ask to see ‘before and after’ projects of work carried out that is similar to your project.
+Ask to see recommendations from previous clients and if you can contact them ask if they recommend them to you.
+Also ask to see ‘before and after’ projects of work carried out that are similar to your project.
 It is important to know before the job commences, what kind of protection you might have so do ask if the painter and decorator will offer any guarantee on workmanship and check if they are insured in case any accidents occur while working in your home.

 |Gloss work in good condition||£200 per room|

 |Gloss work in bad condition||£300 per room|